IBM/OpenJCEPlus/README.md

 # Features And Algorithms

-The following algorothms are registered by the OpenJCEPlus and OpenJCEPlusFIPS providers.
+The following algorithms are registered by the OpenJCEPlus and OpenJCEPlusFIPS providers.

 | Algorithm Type            | Algorithm Name             | OpenJCEPlusFIPS | OpenJCEPlus  |
 | --------------------------|----------------------------|-----------------|--------------|